Jenfer93/cross-course-project-Jenfer93/README.md

 <img width="947" alt="rainydays-overview" src="https://user-images.githubusercontent.com/89216683/172453646-4424b581-6cf8-46d3-8fcf-5ec495641a57.png">

-A E-commercesite created to give the customers a good user experience and easy access to jackets perfect for their .
+A E-commercesite created to give the customers a good user experience and easy access to jackets perfect for their needs.

 ## Description